IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario1/SolutionBuild/IBMAppConnect/README.md

 ![resultapi](img/36-resultapi.jpeg)

 16 After testing, you can go back to see the result that the message is sent to the specific topic in EventStrem that you define in app connect.
-Carry on the EventStream part from [this page](https://github.ibm.com/ASEANZK-CP4I-Practicum/scenario1/tree/main/Solution%20build/IBM%20Event%20Streams)  under the topic Check the message in the Topic in EventStrem Cluster

-## After deploying App Connect and testing successfully in previous step, check the message in topic in EventStream
+## Verify Message in EventStream Topic

 1. Back on the main menu IBM Automation Dashboard, under Design section you select kafka clusters